GhostNeverbloom/spbgs-docs/docs/en/managementbasics.md

 Apart from that, there is a useful console comamnd that's unique for all SPB-GS servers called `CorpseCleanup`.
 It has the same effect as `ClearCorpses` from Vanilla and [CD Chokepoints Edition](https://steamcommunity.com/sharedfiles/filedetails/?id=2052571175), and has the same 60 seconds cooldown as the latter one.

-The `ClearCorpses` command is widely used by CD players for quick zed corpse removal, which is especially useful for Commando when extending the zed time.
+!!! info "The `ClearCorpses` command is widely used by CD players for quick zed corpse removal, which is especially useful for Commando when extending the zed time, though is used by the rest of the perks."

 If you're a CD player and actively use such commands, it's recommended to bind them both on the same button: